User Log In

 In 1973, Ken and I completed our research article about the development and validation of our conflict instrument, which we planned to submit to an academic journal.
 But we faced a dilemma: Should we include the TKI in the appendix of our article (which would limit its exposure to other researchers and professors)?
 Or should we try to get the TKI published as a stand-alone assessment tool (which could bring the TKI to a much larger audience in business, education, and government)?

 But a few months later, Dr. Warren Schmidt, the Director of Executive Development at UCLA, asked Ken to help him develop some course materials for a training program on conflict management.
-The work was being sponsored by a publishing company in New York: Xicom, Inc. During one of Ken's visits to Xicom, he brought along a copy of the TKI and asked if they might be interested in publishing it as a management training tool.
-Because of Xicom's positive response, Ken and I did not include our instrument in the appendix of our forthcoming article (Kilmann and Thomas, 1977).
-We instead signed a formal contract with our new-found publisher.
+The work was being sponsored by a publishing company in New York: Xicom, Inc. During one of Ken’s visits to Xicom, he brought along a copy of the TKI and asked if they might be interested in publishing it as a management training tool.
+Because of Xicom’s positive response, Ken and I signed a formal contract with our new-found publisher, but we did not include our instrument in the appendix of our forthcoming article on developing and validating the TKI assessment tool (Kilmann and Thomas, 1977).
+With that timely decision, the history of the Thomas-Kilmann Instrument had just taken a crucial step forward.

 Xicom Publishes the TKI